saurabhg17/SLogLib/README.md

 ```c++
 #define SLOGLIB_DISABLE_LOGGING
 ```
 Disables all logging code at the compile time.
 This can be used to disable logging completely from the production builds.
-If is best to define this using the compiler arguments.
+It is best to define this using the compiler arguments.
 If you wish to disable logging at the runtime use disableLogging() and enableLogging().

 ```c++
 #define SLOGLIB_LOG_MESSAGE(level, msg)